clechartre/Biome.jl/README.md

 - soil saturated conductivity in two or more layers (mm/h)

-BIOME4 also requires a single global value for atmospheric CO₂ concentrations The following input variables are optional:
+BIOME4 also requires a single global value for atmospheric CO₂ concentrations

-climatological absolute minimum temperature (°C) (will be estimated using a regression function based on mean temperature if not present) grid cell elevation above sea level (m) (will be set to sea level if not present) The gridded input data can be at any resolution, but this version of the driver expects the input fields to be in unprojected (lon-lat) rasters (this is probably not an issue anyways since everything is processed pixel by pixel)

 ### The input generation scripts
 Since we want to be able to generate our own input data, we've created 3 input generation scripts, available in `utils/data_generation`.
-- Climatological data

-At this stage, we are running the model on a 0.5 grid, all data was therefore reshaped to 720,360 within the data generation codes themselves.
-On the longer run, we hope to be able the model on 1km resolution grids, and therefore will make this feature less constrained (remove hardcoding on input size)

 See the previous sections for description of the datasets and where to retrieve them.

 #### 1. Climatological data